bikeshaving/crank/website/guides/05-async-components.md

 In this example, the `RandomDogLoader` component is an async generator component which races the `LoadingIndicator` component with the `RandomDog` component.
 Because the async generator component resumes continuously, both components are executed, and according to the second rule, only the second component shows if it fulfills faster than the first component, which fulfills at a fixed interval of one second.

-The above example hints at how we could abstract this pattern to implement a `Suspense` component, a proposed custom API in React which allows async components with fallback states:
+The preceding example hints at how we could abstract this pattern to implement a `Suspense` component, a proposed custom API in React which allows async components with fallback states:

 ```jsx
 async function Fallback({timeout = 1000, children}) {